ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

-Unless advertised by the TS, every Issuer should treat its Claims as public.
-In particular, their Envelope and Statement should not carry any private information in plaintext.
+Unless advertised by a Transparency Service, every Issuer should treat Signed Statements it registered (rendering them Transparent Claims) as public.
+In particular, Signed Statement's Envelopes and Statement payload should not carry any private information in plaintext.

 # Security Considerations

-On its own, verifying a Transparent Claim does not guarantee that its Envelope or contents are trustworthy---just that they have been signed by the apparent Issuer and counter-signed by the
+On its own, verifying a Transparent Statement does not guarantee that its Envelope or contents are trustworthy---just that they have been signed by the apparent Issuer and counter-signed by the
-TS.
-If the Verifier trusts the Issuer, it can infer that the Claim was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
-If the Verifier trusts the TS, it can independently infer that the Claim passed the TS Registration policy and that has been persisted in the Registry.
-Unless advertised in the TS Registration policy, the Verifier should not assume that the ordering of Transparent Claims in the Registry matches the ordering of their issuance.
+Transparency Service.
+If the Verifier trusts the Issuer, it can infer that an Issuer's Signed Statement was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
+If the Verifier trusts the Transparency Service, it can independently infer that the Signed Statement passed the Transparency Service Registration policy and that has been persisted in the Registry.
+Unless advertised in the Transparency Service Registration policy, the Verifier should not assume that the ordering of Transparent Statements in the Registry matches the ordering of their issuance.

-Similarly, the fact that an Issuer can be held accountable for its Transparent Claims does not on its own provide any mitigation or remediation mechanism in case one of these Claims turned out to be misleading or malicious---just that signed evidence will be available to support them.
+Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious---just that signed evidence will be available to support them.

-Issuers SHOULD ensure that the Statements in their Claims are correct and unambiguous, for example by avoiding ill-defined or ambiguous formats that may cause Verifiers to interpret the Claim as valid for some other purpose.
+Issuers SHOULD ensure that the Statement payloads in their Signed Statements are correct and unambiguous, for example by avoiding ill-defined or ambiguous formats that may cause Verifiers to interpret the Signed Statement as valid for some other purpose.

-Issuers and Transparency Services SHOULD carefully protect their private signing keys and avoid these keys for any purpose not described in this architecture.
-In case key re-use is unavoidable, they MUST NOT sign any other message that may be verified as an Envelope.
+Issuers and Transparency Services SHOULD carefully protect their private signing keys and avoid these keys for any purpose not described in this architecture document.
+In cases where key re-use is unavoidable, keys MUST NOT sign any other message that may be verified as an Envelope as part of a Signed Statement.

 ## Threat Model

-We provide a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, TS, and Auditors) are corrupt or compromised.
+We provide a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, Transparency Services, and Auditors) are corrupt or compromised.

 This model may need to be refined to account for specific supply chains and use cases.

-### Claim authentication and transparency.
+### Claim Authentication and Transparency.

-SCITT primarily supports evidence of Claim integrity, both from the Issuer (authentication) and from the TS (transparency).
-These guarantees are meant to hold for the long term, possibly decades.
+SCITT primarily supports checking of Signed Statement authenticity, both from the Issuer (authentication) and from the Transparency Service (transparency).
+These guarantees are meant to hold for the extensive periods of time, possibly decades.

-We conservatively suppose that some issuers and some TS will be corrupt.
+It can never be assumed that some Issuers and some Transparency Services will not be corrupt.

 SCITT entities explicitly trust one another on the basis of their long-term identity, which maps to shorter-lived cryptographic credentials.
-Hence, a Verifier would usually validate a transparent signed Claim from a given Issuer, registered at a given TS (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or TS.
+Hence, a Verifier would usually validate a Transparent Statement originating from a given Issuer, registered at a given Transparency Service (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or Transparency Services.

-We cannot stop authorized supply chain actors from making false claims (either by mistake or by corruption) but we can make them accountable by ensuring their Claims are systematically registered at a trustworthy TS.
+Authorized supply chain actors (Issuers) cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a trustworthy Transparency Service.

-Similarly, we aim to provide strong residual guarantees against a faulty/corrupt TS.
-We cannot stop a TS from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry, but we can hold it accountable and guarantee that it will be blamed by any Auditor that replays their Registry against any contested Receipt.
-Note that SCITT does not require trust in a single centralized TS: different actors may rely on different TS, each registering a subset of claims subject to their own policy.
+Similarly, providing strong residual guarantees against faulty/corrupt Transparency Services is a SCITT design goal.
+Preventing a Transparency Service from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry is not possible.
+In contrast Transparency Services can be hold accountable and they can be called out by any Auditor that replays their Registry against any contested Receipt.
+Note that the SCITT Architecture does not require trust in a single centralized Transparency Service: different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.

-In both cases, SCITT provides generic, universally-verifiable cryptographic evidence to individually blame the Issuer or the TS.
-This enables valid actors to detect and disambiguate malicious actors who make contradictory Claims to different entities (Verifiers, Auditors, Issuers).
-On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope for SCITT.
+In both cases, the SCITT Architecture provides generic, universally-verifiable cryptographic proof to individually blame Issuers or the Transparency Service.
+On the one hand, this enables valid actors to detect and disambiguate malicious actors who issue contradictory Signed Statements to different entities (Verifiers, Auditors, Issuers).
+On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope of the SCITT Architecture.

 Verifiers and Auditors need not be trusted by other actors.
-In particular, they cannot "frame" an Issuer or a TS for claims they did not issue or register.
+In particular, they cannot "frame" an Issuer or a Transparency Service for Signed Statements they did not issue or register.

 **Append-only log**

-If a TS is honest, then a transparent signed Claim with a correct Receipt of registration at a given position ensures that the signed claim passed its Registration Policy and was recorded at that position in its Registry.
+If a Transparency Service is honest, then a Transparent Statement including a correct Receipt ensures that the Transparent Statement passed its Registration Policy and was recorded appropriately.

-Conversely, a corrupt TS may
+Conversely, a corrupt Transparency Service may
-1. refuse or delay the registration of Claims;
+1. refuse or delay the registration of Signed Statements,
-2. register Claims that do not pass its Registration Policy (e.g. Claims with Issuer identities and signatures that do not verify.)
+2. register Signed Statements that do not pass its Registration Policy (e.g., Claims with Issuer identities and signatures that do not verify),
-3. issue verifiable Receipts for Claims that do not match its Registry;
+3. issue verifiable Receipts for Signed Statements that do not match its Registry, or
-4. refuse access to its Registry (e.g. to Auditors, possibly after storage loss)
+4. refuse access to its Registry (e.g., to Auditors, possibly after storage loss).

-An Auditor granted (partial) access to the Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect  receipt in this collection (3), and blame the TS for them.
-This ensures any Verifier that trust at least one such Auditor that (2,3) will be blamed to the TS.
+An Auditor granted (partial) access to a Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect Receipt in this collection (3), and blame the Transparency Service for them.
+This ensures any Verifier that trusts at least one such Auditor that (2,3) will be blamed to the Transparency Service.

-Due to the operational challenge of maintaining a globally consistent append-only Registry, some TS may provide limited support for historical queries on the Claims they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.
+Due to the operational challenge of maintaining a globally consistent append-only Registry, some Transparency Services may provide limited support for historical queries on the Transparent Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

 Verifier and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.